sbonilla2808/Primer-Proyecto/2-Python Introducción/solution.md

 10- What does the operator in do?

-    in returns True if the specified value is found in the sequence.
-Otherwise it     returns False.
+    "in" returns "True" if the specified value is found in the sequence.
+Otherwise it     returns "False".

 11- What is operator precedence?